10 Types of Technical Indicators Experienced Traders Use

 Average Directional Index (ADX)

 The average directional index is made up of a black line and sometimes red (DI+) and green (DI-) lines as well.
-ADX is one of the technical stock indicators traders use to measure a trend’s momentum and strength.
-Note that this particular indicator doesn’t show a potential development of a price trend, which sets it apart from most other indicators.
+ADX is one of the indicators traders use to measure a trend’s momentum and strength.
+Note that this particular indicator doesn’t show a potential development of a price trend, which sets it apart.

 ADX usually shows data based on a 14-day moving average, and 20 and 40 are the key numbers that indicate whether a trend is going up or down.
 If the value exceeds 40, the movement is strong in the direction it’s going, whether that’s up or down.
 However, if ADX is under 20, the trend is weak at best.

 ADX consists of black, red, and green lines.
-This is how you can interpret these indicators for trading:
+This is how you can interpret these indicators:

 Standard Deviation

-Standard deviation is among the common technical indicators you can use to track price movements.
-It measures market volatility by showing how far current prices are from their average values.
-Note that this volatility indicator can’t predict the direction the price will go, just the possibility of volatility affecting it.
+Standard deviation measures market volatility by showing how far current prices are from their average values.
+Note that this indicator can’t predict the direction the price will go, just the possibility of volatility affecting it.

 The standard deviation allows you to compare current price movements to their historical data.
 If the trending range is narrow, the volatility is low.
 This means the values are close to the mean value.
 Volatility is high when price movements are wide up and down, pushing prices further away from the mean.

-Finding the best trading indicators can also present a dilemma, as the price action could be sending a “sell” signal while an indicator is sending a “buy” signal.
+Finding the right indicators can also present a dilemma, as the price action could be sending a “sell” signal while an indicator is sending a “buy” signal.

 Use Complementary Indicators